 One of the nicer benefits that are offered by the Platinum Card and the Business Platinum Card from American Express is entry into the Centurion Lounges that Amex has been opening up around the United States and in select countries around the world.
 Covid-19 has seen all of these lounges closed for much of this year but a few lounges have now reopened and, with a bit of luck, more reopenings may be on the way.

 The Centurion Lounge in Seattle was the first to reopen when it opened its doors at the very beginning of October, and that was quickly followed by the reopening of the Centurion Lounge in Philadelphia a few days later.
 Since then a further nine lounges have opened or reopened their doors.
 Here’s the full list of open lounges:

-The Centurion Lounges are being reopened following a review into how they can be made safer for guests and staff alike so anyone visiting the lounges in the next few months (possibly longer) will see quite a few significant changes that have been made.
+Most of the Centurion Lounges have been reopened following a review into how they can be made safer for guests and staff alike so anyone visiting the lounges will see quite a few significant changes that have been made.

 Contactless check-in – guests can now check-in to a Centurion Lounge through the American Express Mobile App by tapping on “membership” at the bottom of the app screen…

 …and then taping on “find an airport lounge”…